dotnet/runtime/src/tools/illink/docs/data-formats.md

 ## Substitution Format

-Substitutions direct the linker to replace specific method's body with either a throw or return constant statements.
+Substitutions direct the trimmer to replace specific method's body with either a throw or return constant statements.

-Substitutions have effect only on assemblies which are linked with assembly action `link`, any other assembly will not be affected.
+Substitutions have effect only on assemblies which are trimmed with assembly action `link`, any other assembly will not be affected.
 That said it is possible to have a `copy` assembly with the substitution on a method in it, and then a separate `link` assembly which calls such method.
 The `link` assembly will see the constant value of the method after the substitution and potentially remove unused branches and such.

 Substitutions XML can be embedded in an assembly by including it as an embedded resource with logical name `ILLink.Substitutions.xml`.
 To include an XML file in an assembly this way, use this in the project file: